 Do not chase him, start playing with an alternative toy like it’s the most amazing thing you’ve ever seen!
 He’ll soon be back to investigate.

 My pup isn’t willing to swap for food

 Have you upped your treat game or are you using something he has regularly?
 Remember, when training new skills, you need high value rewards like cheese and sausage.

 Try something else.
 Does he prefer balls, squeaky things, furry things?
 Experiment until you find something that gets his attention.

 Try these puppy training treats

 These grain-free, natural treats are perfect for motivating your puppy while they are training.
-Order now from our shop.
+Order no from We Love Nutrition.